bobfang1992/personal-blog/content/blog/why-golang/index.md

 There are two **new** languages[^1], that comes out of the 2010s era as strong winners, [Golang](https://go.dev/) and [Rust](https://rust-lang.org/).
 While Rust is apparently the new lover of the developer community, I think Golang has enjoyed more commercial success.
 For example some of the biggest unicorns coming out of this age are using Golang as their main language: Coinbase, Twitch, Uber and where I work: Tiktok.

 But why?
 Why Golang?
-Obviously Golang is very opinionated language, and one has to admit that some choices made are not not appealing to everyone.
-Some problems are mentioned repeatably, which I will nonetheless reiterate here as I personally find them hard to swallow as well.
+Obviously Golang is very opinionated language.
+One has to admit that some choices Golang made are not not appealing to everyone.
+A few problems are mentioned repeatably, which nonetheless will be reiterated here as I personally find them hard to swallow as well.

 # Generics

-Supporting generics is so essential in building modern software, but Golang only plan to start to support them in the upcoming release, 1.18.
+Supporting generics is so essential in building modern software, but Golang only plans to start supporting them in the upcoming release, 1.18.
 That is almost a decade after its initial release.
 I think no one enjoys writing the following code when other languages can provide similar functionality easily with parametric polymorphism.

 ```go
 func MinInt(a, b int) int {